 Text notes, image files, and audio annotations can also be inserted or attached in outlines.
 Inserted items can be hidden with a click of a button.
 Try doing that with a simple pen and paper or Word document.

 You can start with a free trial version of OmniOutliner to see to see all that is possible.
 If you purchase the Standard version from the Mac App Store, you can use the in-app purchase to upgrade to the pro level, which provides more features for customizing notes, adjusting line heights and padding, hiding and showing columns, manually adding page breaks and more powerful features.
 Don’t forget to download the OmniOutliner manual to learn about the many other tools and features within the software.

-There is also an iPad version ($29.99) of OmniOutliner that syncs with the Mac version using OmniGroup’s special free OmniPresence application, which syncs all OmniGroup documents between your devices, instead of using iCloud.
+There is also an iPad version [No Longer Available] of OmniOutliner that syncs with the Mac version using OmniGroup’s special free OmniPresence application, which syncs all OmniGroup documents between your devices, instead of using iCloud.